epfl-ada/ada-2023-project-learningthesecretsofdata/README.md

 Maybe he may invest in a ludicrous website to promote himself?
 Or should he even consider changing Nationality to achieve his goal?
 Let’s see what’s the plan LSD had concocted for Stanislas.

+Please visit our Website for more info on Stanny [Here](https://learningthesecretsofdata.github.io/CS-401_Website/) !

 ## Research Questions